zenith-editor/zenith/README.md

 ## Usage

+### Text mode

-By default, zed starts in text mode.
-You can use the following shortcuts (`^x` means ctrl + x):
+By default, zenith starts in text mode, which supports the following shortcuts (`^x` means ctrl + x):

 ```